 Improve Heart Health

 Though the effects are mild, many controlled studies have shown that cocoa and dark chocolate lower blood pressure and improve blood flow.
-It is believed that these effects are due to the flavonoids present in cocoa and cocoa-rich products.
+These effects are believed to be due to the flavonoids present in cocoa and cocoa-rich products.
 Certain flavonoids, including the ones in cocoa, can stimulate the lining of the arteries to produce nitric oxide.
-The nitric oxide then signals the arteries to relax, facilitating the flow of blood through the arteries.
+Nitric oxide then signals the arteries to relax, facilitating blood flow through them.

 Increase Neuroplasticity

-During the 2018 Experimental Biology meeting in San Diego, research was presented that illustrated the powerful effects that cocoa has on cognition and brain health.
+At the 2018 Experimental Biology meeting in San Diego, research presented illustrated the powerful effects of cocoa on cognition and brain health.
 It showed that eating just 1.5 oz of organic dark chocolate at 70% or above had a notable effect on the brain’s ability to form new synaptic connections.
 The ability to form new synaptic connections, known as neuroplasticity, can have positive effects on cognition, memory, and mood.

 Balance Blood Sugars

-Moderate daily amounts of cocoa in the diet have been shown to reduce oxidative stress, which is believed to be the primary cause of insulin resistance.
+Moderate daily intake of cocoa has been shown to reduce oxidative stress, which is believed to be the primary cause of insulin resistance.
 Insulin resistance causes glucose to build up in the blood and is a feature of type 2 diabetes.
 It’s important to note that many forms of chocolate combine cocoa with generous helpings of sugar, which may somewhat dampen the cocoa’s ability to balance blood sugar.

 Promote Healthy Skin

 The high amount of vitamins E and D in cocoa is vital for skin health.
-The quantity of flavonoids and flavanols in cocoa also protects against sun damage, improves blood flow to the skin, and increases hydration.
+The levels of flavonoids and flavanols in cocoa also protect against sun damage, improve blood flow to the skin, and increase hydration.

 Benefits of Cacao Pulp